mruhul/react-shopping-cart-sample/README.md

 # react-shopping-cart-sample
 A sample implementation of shopping cart using reactjs, postal.js.
-For client side script srce please have a look at "Src\ReactBookStore.Web\ClientSrc" folder.
+For client side script source please have a look at "Src\ReactBookStore.Web\ClientSrc" folder.

 ## steps to run
 - Make sure you build your visual studio solution to make the api works.